mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 ---

 Consistent drip of sugar from the aero bottle put me in a good spot for a run off the bike.
-The typical route to _Quadra Street_ and back **feeling great** for the full 31 minutes.
+The typical bike-path route to _Quadra Street_ and back, **feeling great** for the full 31 minutes.